 Mortgage term - Chattel and traditional mortgages also differ in the specific terms of the loan.
-Chattel mortgages tend to have shorter terms than traditional mortgages.
+A 15 vs. 30-year term will affect your interest paid and monthly payment.
+Chattel mortgages tend to have shorter terms than a traditional mortgage, such as a conforming loan.
 This means that holding everything else the same, you would be making a larger monthly mortgage payment with a chattel mortgage.

-Mortgage Rate - Chattel mortgages tend to have higher mortgage rates than traditional mortgages.
+Mortgage Rate - Chattel mortgages tend to have higher mortgage rates than traditional mortgages or HELOC rates.
 This means that you would pay more in interest.
 Government-backed chattel loans can offer borrowers lower mortgage rates.

 Processing Fees - Chattel mortgages typically have lower processing fees than traditional loans.

 Maximum Loan Amount - The maximum amount you can borrow through a chattel mortgage is lower than the maximum amount a traditional mortgage offers.
 This makes sense since a fixed real estate property would typically cost more than a mobile home, equipment, or vehicle.

 Taxes - Fortunately, just like with traditional mortgages, borrowers of chattel loans can deduct the interest payments they make when filing income taxes.